Rui-Zu/SHAARP/docs/index.rst

 A generalized Mathematica based packaghe for deriving and simulating single surface reflected second harmonic generation (SHG) using boudnary condition analysis.
 This package aims for a genralized material system with arbitrary orientaions and absobing characters.

-Check out the :doc:`usage` section for further information, including how to :ref:`install` the project.
+Check out the :doc:`install` section for further information, including how to :ref:`install` the project.

 .. note::